-Commercial lease is a legally bound contract between a landlord and a tenant.
-The landlord could be also the freeholder (some landlords are subletting leaseholders), whilst the tenant will be the leaseholder, and in relation to commercial lease, the tenant is also a business owner.
-Commercial lease should not be confused with residential lease.
+Did you know that a commercial lease falls under the Landlord and Tenant Act 1985?
+The landlord could also be the freeholder (some landlords are subletting leaseholders), whilst the tenant is the leaseholder.
+In relation to commercial lease, the tenant will also be a business owner.
+Commercial leases should not be confused with residential leases

-So you have a commercial lease but you haven’t signed it yet.
-How legally bound are you then?
-Have you got any obligations and responsibilities?
-If the lease comes to an end and the tenant is allowed to occupy the property, should there be a formal renewal of the contract, or would running over suffice?
+Suppose you have a commercial lease but you haven’t signed it yet.
+How legally bound would you be?
+Would you have any obligations and responsibilities?
+Should a formal contract renewal be expected, if the lease came to an end?
+What if the tenant was allowed to occupy the property?
+Would the running over of the previous contract suffice?

-Before signing a commercial lease, have before you a check list:
+Before signing a commercial lease, have in place the following check list:

-Whether you’re a tenant or a landlord, contact a property solicitor who will help with the check list above and identify any issues relating to a commercial lease.
-You need to spend time reading the lease and then have a solicitor who will review the lease terms, breakdown the clauses and terminology into simplified English, so that you are fully aware of the benefits and implications of any of the clauses set out in the lease.
+Whether you’re a tenant or a landlord, we strongly advise you to contact a property solicitor who will help with the check list above and identify any issues relating to a commercial lease.
+You need to spend time reading the lease and then have a solicitor review the lease terms.
+A property solicitor will breakdown the clauses and terminology into simplified English, so that you are fully aware of the benefits and implications of any of the clauses set out in the lease.

 Read the contract and highlight anything you don’t understand or anything you’re unsure about.
 Your property solicitor will help you understand what’s in the contract and will also suggest any amendments.
-New clauses may be added to a commercial lease, including an agreement that the landlord will not raise the rent after a year.
+New clauses may be added to a commercial lease (eg. an agreement that the landlord will not raise the rent after a year of tenancy).
 SG

 Venetia Lawson-Cruttenden [solicitor] is fantastic!
 She is always so thorough and efficient and gives you the

 DG Law supported us through a very difficult contractual negotiation to achieve exactly the outcome

 We were very pleased with the way that DG Law helped us on our transaction